 Hygge: The Danish art of cosy comfort and enjoying the good things in life.
 So, diet be blown!
 Woolly layers forgive that extra roast potato.
 And what better aid to digestion than a stroll along a deserted beach or quiet countryside?
-To coincide with Ordnance Survey’s National Map Reading Week (16th-22rd October) we invite you to fill your boots, wrap up warm, get out there and create some breath clouds.
-Then it’s back to one of these beauties to enjoy a roaring fire:
+We invite you to fill your boots, wrap up warm, get out there and create some breath clouds.

 Stride south from the 17th-century manor house via the village and you’ll be at the River Dove in no time.
 Follow the winding water down to the wonderful wooded gap of Beresford Dale and beyond to the spectacular and steep-sided Wolfscote Dale.
 Complete the circuit via the long dry valley of Biggin Dale.
 After this six mile walk in the White Peak, you’ll welcome a drink from our bar and a cosy up in front of the wood burner.